 The Mothers' Union is very active in many areas of social policy within the UK and globally.
 The MU campaign Bye Buy Childhood has been particuarly successful, with many recommendations from the Bailey Review already implemented by UK organisations and businesses.
 The aim of the Bye Buy Childhood campaign is to raise awareness of the current trend to commercialise and sexualise childhood, and to try to protect our children so that they can enjoy a real childhood and not be treated as consumers.
 The MU has also campaigned for improvements to flexible working and parental leave.
 Every autumn the MU joins in the global 16 Days of Activism against Gender Based Violence.
-More information about these campaigns is available on the Mothers' Union campaign webpages.

 As a Diocese we take part in Mothers' Union consultations.
 Recent topics have covered civil partnerships, domestic abuse, gender based violence and parental leave.